 Original content and a “cinema” with educational videos was added to the platform to provide a strong educational basis about finances.
 Additionally, we have provided users with the opportunity to access the community to receive support and ideas from like-minded people on the path toward financial wellness.
 The Goalry product design embodies powerful tools for people who want to gain an understanding about their finances and develop healthy financial habits.

-How to Design an Innovative Platform That Helps Users Reach Their Goals
+Approach: How to Design an Innovative Platform That Helps Users Reach Their Goals

 To create the platform's end-result architecture and 3D UI design, UXDA worked closely with the whole Goalry team, including the development department.
 Constant synchronization was extremely important to develop a UX strategy that would bring the idea of a "money mall" to life.
 A tight deadline before launch, multiple challenges during the project and a never-before-seen product idea required us to push the boundaries of what is possible and made this project extra challenging.

 We had an exciting vision from Ethan, but the product strategy was in a complete fog.
 So, the UXDA team started with deep research on user context to define a user’s empathy map and pain points that Goalry could solve.